 The complete measurement system shall have traceable calibration to either National or International Standards by a laboratory recognised by the Saudi Accreditation Committee (SAC) approved (or equivalent e.g. UKAS) test laboratory.

 The interval between the verification of the complete measurement system shall not exceed two years.

+Noise

 The interval between the verification of acoustic calibrators shall not exceed one year.

 At the beginning and end of every measurement session, the measurement equipment shall be calibrated at one or more frequencies in accordance with the manufacturer’s instructions, by means of a sound calibrator fitted over the microphone.

 Interim calibrations, either internal calibrations carried out remotely, or by use of an acoustic calibrator shall be made.
-These calibrations shall be carried out at intervals as recommended by the manufacturer, but acoustic calibrator checks shall be carried out at intervals of not less than 3 months.
+These calibrations shall be carried out at intervals as recommended by the manufacturer, but acoustic calibrator checks shall be carried out at intervals not exceeding 3 months.

 Interim calibrations shall be made and recorded to verify results if at any time during a measurement period it appears that the equipment is reading incorrectly.
 If the difference between the initial and interim calibrations is greater than 0.5 dB: